-I think it's safe to say that we've ventured into the territory of true beer snack classics, so excluding Masala Papad would be a total sin.
-The delicious Indian papad is one of the most reached for nosh options, whether by itself, along with a heavy meal, or an icy cold tumbler of some refreshing beer.
+We think it's safe to say that we've ventured into the territory of true beer snack classics, so excluding Masala Papad, would be a total sin.
+The delicious Indian papad is one of the most reached-for nosh options, whether by itself, along with a heavy meal, or an icy cold tumbler of some refreshing beer.
 Roasted papad loaded with a sweet and tangy mixture of sev, chopped veggies, sauce and coriander is perfect for those beer sessions when your appetite for food isn't particularly large.
-This easy Youtube recipe tutorial by Swaad Anusaar helped us create the mouthwatering starter with just a select few ingredients!

 Image Courtesy: Reddit

 9. Jalapeno Poppers

 Have we mentioned we love spicy food?
 To get yourself a kick in more ways than just from chugging the beer in your hand, we'd wholeheartedly suggest you pair it with a batch of Jalapeno poppers.
 If you've never tried this dish before, trust us when we endorse the delightful taste of some jalapenos stuffed with the gooey batter of herbed cheese and aromatic spices.

 Image Courtesy: MyRecipes

 Do we even need to say anything here?
 All the fans already know, that what chicken wings are to beer, is what cheese is to wine.
 How about giving the classic American snack a flavoursome Indian twist?
 Sounds interesting?
 Order on your next chug fest.

 Beauty is in the eye of the beer holder!